What is Researcher Bias? (And How to Defeat it)

 This removes a large degree of experimental manipulation that might otherwise have to be implemented manually.
 We know that automaticity removes a great deal of unintentional researcher bias, but it also makes the life of the researcher easier too (and if the research is easier, more research can get done – something we can all agree is a great thing).

-With multiple sensors, from facial expression analysis, eye tracking, GSR, and more, a layer of reliability is added to the findings.
-If each sensor is in agreement with each other, then the finding is likely to be robust and reliable.
+Multiple sensors can also help in this regard – if each sensor is in agreement with each other, then the finding is likely to be robust and reliable.

 We can see how researcher bias occurs, and most of it can be eliminated – to do that we might need the right plan, and the right tools, but once that is complete leaves the perfect study in waiting.
 Putting more time and resources into implementing these steps can seem difficult in the short-term but will ultimately allow the right research to flourish.
 We can then move from research that misleads, to research that leads.